 Who Coaches Tiger Woods?

-Well, the 14-time major winner currently isn’t officially coached by anyone and hasn’t been since his most recent comeback this year.
+Well, the 15-time Major winner currently isn’t officially coached by anyone and hasn’t been since his most recent comeback.

 That’s because he split with his most recent coach Chris Como in December 2017.

-Rumours were circulating when he was spotted with Butch Harmon at the US Open in June but they were quickly quashed, and Brandel Chamblee recently said that Tiger’s close friend Notah Begay may well be giving him some swing advice.
+Rumours were circulating when he was spotted with Butch Harmon at the US Open last June but they were quickly quashed, and Brandel Chamblee last year said that Tiger’s close friend Notah Begay may well be giving him some swing advice.

 Here we take a look at who has coached Tiger Woods through his 20+ year career…

 Who Coaches Tiger Woods? – Previous coaches

 Woods began working with Como in 2014 although he struggled with his health and injuries so could never really get the results that perhaps their partnership could have yielded.